pulp/pulp/docs/index.rst

 Pulp Documentation

-Documentation architecture reflects the recommended linear progression for each of our audiences:
-(1) Users
-(2) Plugin Writers
-(3) Pulpcore contributors

 The documentation contains 3 types of documents:
 (1) Guides: Guides are introductory materials and have relatively little prerequisite knowledge.
 Guides focus on high level concepts and practical use.